shreyasminocha/nand2tetris/readme.md

 Implementation of the projects described in [The Elements of Computing Systems](//nand2tetris.org) and in nand2tetris [part 1](//coursera.org/learn/build-a-computer) and [part 2](//coursera.org/learn/nand2tetris2) on Coursera.

+**DISCLAIMER: Looking through someone else's solutions spoils the fun.
+Please look through these only once you have solved the problems yourself.**

+## License

+[GNU General Public License v3.0](//tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)).
+See `license` in the root of this repository.

 ## Project 01